juiyangchang/CarND-Term1-Traffic-Sign/README.md

 |0.003|13 (Yield)|
 |0.002|10 (No passing for vehicles over 3.5 metric tons)|

-Test Case 5, Actual Label: 30 (Beware of ice/snow): The network kind of have no idea what this is.
-I don't know if it was because of the jittering noise in the image being unfamilar to the network.
+Test Case 5, Actual Label: 30 (Beware of ice/snow): The network kind of has no idea what this is.
+I don't know if it was because of the jittering noise in the image being unfamiliar to the network.

 |Probability|Prediction|
 |:----:|:----:|